Note: This post was edited in April 2018 to remove the reference to Feedjit which has now closed.

-- Realizing people from other countries are reading what they’ve written increases students’ interest, excitement and motives them to blog.
+- Realizing people from other countries are reading what they’ve written increases students’ interest, excitement and motivation to blog.

-- They also provides built-in geography lessons — most students constantly check for new visitors and enjoy finding out more about the countries where their visitors are from.
+- These widgets also provide built-in geography lessons — most students constantly check for new visitors and enjoy finding out more about the countries where their visitors are from.

 Some educators also add tracking widgets to their personal blogs as a way of displaying their blog’s popularity and readership to themselves and their visitors.

 ClustrMaps is a thumbnail hit counter map widget that shows the geographical location of all visitors to your blog.
-Number of visitors from a location is indicated by the relative size of the dot.
+The number of visitors from a location is indicated by the relative size of the dot.

 The ClustrMaps widget used to display your yearly stats and archived the yearly data on 31 December.
 It now displays your monthly data only.
 To view previous monthly data you need to click on the ClustrMaps thumbnail, then select “This Year”.

 Flag Counter widget shows the total number of visitors from each country next to the country’s flag.
-Every time someone from a new country visits your site, a new flag will be added to your counter.
+Whenever someone from a new country visits your site, a new flag will be added to your counter.